openforcefield/openforcefield.org/content/community/news/science-updates/2021-07-01-boothroyd-blog-post.md

 Almost all the QC data that Open Force Field generates, whether that be for production force fields or smaller scientific studies, are made available via the public [QCArchive](https://qcarchive.molssi.org/) repository.
-This is not only part of the consortiums' effort to make all the science it performs completely accessible and reproducible, but so that anyone can use it as part of their efforts!
+This is not only part of the consortium's effort to make all the science it performs completely accessible and reproducible, but so that anyone can use it as part of their efforts!

 We are going to retrieve a set of optimised geometries for our training molecules that were computed as part of a